 The American Humane Association rated this film "unacceptable" because of the rat that was submerged in oxygenated liquid in one scene.
 It wasn't an effect.
 The rat really was "subjected to the anxiety of being submerged in this liquid, where it panics and struggles and is then pulled out by its tail as it expels the liquid from its lungs."

 The masks were specially designed to show the actors' faces, and had microphones fitted so that dialogue spoken at the time by the actors could be used in the film.
 Because they were designed to cleanly capture dialogue underwater, noises created by the diving equipment were either isolated or filtered out.
-Cameron felt the (superior) quality of the sound seemed artificial, and the noises made by the regulators in the helmets were added during sound post-production.
+James Cameron felt the (superior) quality of the sound seemed artificial, and the noises made by the regulators in the helmets were added during sound post-production.

 For financial reasons, the "Deepcore" set was never dismantled.
 It stood in the abandoned (and drained) South Carolina nuclear power plant, where the film was shot.
 20th Century Fox had posted signs around the set informing potential photographers that Fox still owned the set (and the designs) and that any photographs or video shooting of the set was prohibited by copyright law.
 Their official copyright information was on the Deepcore rig itself.
 A favorite destination for "urban explorers", the sets and facility were eventually demolished in 2007 during a reconstruction project.